DV Stent Bronchial

 Indication

-DV Stent Bronchial is intended for patients aged 18 and older and is indicated for the treatment of benign bronchial strictures or bronchomalacia.
+DV Stent Bronchial is intended for patients over 18 years and is indicated for the treatment of benign bronchial strictures or bronchomalacia.

 Features / Benefits

-Stent integrity and radial force are maintained for 6 to 8 weeks of implantation.
-Subsequently, the radial force gradually decreases until the degradation of the material after 3 to 4 months.
+The integrity and radial force of the stent are maintained for 6–8 weeks after implantation; thereafter, the radial force gradually decreases until the material fully degrades within 3–4 months.

 The pH value affects the stent degradation process.
-In the conditions of the human body, stent degradation is slower at higher (neutral) pH, while stent degradation is faster at lower (acidic) pH.
+In the human body, degradation tends to be slower under neutral pH, but accelerates in acidic pH.

-Low migration is achieved by an uncovered stent design.
+Low migration is ensured by the uncovered stent design.

 Implantation